Doing Business in Georgia

 - Free Trade Regime - with Commonwealth of Independent States countries and Turkey (since 2008)

-- Most Favored Nation Regime (MFN) - with World Trade Organization member
+- Most-favoured-nation Regime (MFN) - with the World Trade Organisation member countries

-- Preferential Regime (Generalized System of Preferences) - with United States, Canada, Japan, Switzerland,
+- Preferential Regime (Generalised System of Preferences) - with United States, Canada, Japan, Switzerland, and Norway

 foreign direct investment (FDI) in Georgia.